teikmeout/resume/README.md

 - html
 - scss
 - react? will having HTML suffice for static hosting too?
-- github pages for hosting?
+- github pages for hosting and downloading PDF.

 ## Architecture
 ```